Capital District Transportation Authority: Flex service

 In 2020, CDTA began a service called Flex which is an on-demand service where a person is transported by van to their desired location or CDTA bus route.
 Riders use an app similar to Uber and Lyft to request a ride.
-Currently the service only operates in parts of Colonie and Guilderland, but the program may be expanded in the future.
-At first the service was free, but in October 2020, CDTA started requiring riders to pay for Flex ride.
-In September 2021, the service was expanded to the southern part of Saratoga County, New York, to service Clifton Park, Halfmoon and Mechanicville.
-Starting in November 2025, FLEX service will absorb all areas that routes 451 and 452 served, as well as surrounding areas.
-As stated in the 2025 TDP, FLEX service in Amsterdam has been looked into since 2024, and may be a possibility in the future, as well as Glens Falls.
+Currently the service operates in Guilderland, starting in September 2021, the southern part of Saratoga County, New York, to service Clifton Park, Halfmoon and Mechanicville, and starting in November 2025, Saratoga Springs, replacing Routes 451 and 452.
+The program may be expanded in the future to Amsterdam, Glens Falls, and Bethlehem as stated in the 2025 Transit Development Plan.
+At first the service was free, but in October 2020, CDTA started requiring riders to pay for a Flex ride.

 BusPlus

 Each of the BusPlus corridors uses buses in a specific color.